DMontgomery40/dahua-day-night-switcher/README.md

 ## Files Included

-- START_HERE.bat - Main launcher (double-click this)
+- START_HERE.bat – One-stop launcher/installer (double-click this)
-- setup.bat - Installs Python packages and guides first-time setup
-- setup_autostart.bat - Configures Windows to start the automation at login
-- run_camera_automation.bat - Runs the automation manually
+- run_camera_automation.bat – Runs the automation manually (also used by Task Scheduler)
-- Other files - Don't modify these
+- reset_settings.bat – Clears saved settings if you need to start over

 ## Support